eichin/thok-kphotoalbum-grep/cramtests/index.md

     $ kpa-grep --index /tmp/kpa-empty-idx.xml --tag fred

+Test that `--index-path` works at all

+    $ kpa-grep --index /tmp/kpa-empty-idx.xml --index-path
+    /tmp/kpa-empty-idx.xml

 ### Two images, one keyword applied to one of them.

 No filters should give all of the files.